Exzmerald/Roblox-Headless-custom/README.md

-# Roblox-Headless
+# Roblox-Headless-Custom

 Roblox-Headless is a fork of [rbx-silent](https://github.com/toastering/rbxsilent) which aims to provide more functionality from the original.
+And custom made by Exz to fit his necesities

 ## Changes